-Since filling in at Sauber at the start of 2017, Antonio Giovinazzi has had little race experience.
-He steps up to a full-time race seat alongside Kimi Raikkonen at Alfa Romeo for 2019.
+Antonio Giovinazzi finished as GP2 runner-up in 2016, but since filling in at Sauber at the start of 2017, he had little race experience.
+He finally stepped up to a full-time race seat alongside Kimi Raikkonen at Alfa Romeo in 2019.

 |Full Name||Antonio Giovinazzi|